 - General anxiety

-Unlike, THC, it does not have as many adverse effects and can even undo the adverse effects felt by use of THC.
+Unlike, THC, it does not have as many adverse effects and can even undo the harmful effects felt by the use of THC.
 THC can sometimes cause users to feel anxiety.

 Strains that are best for helping with general anxiety are called Granddaddy Purple, Jack Herer, and Cannatonic.
 For social anxiety, Strawberry Cough and ACDC are best.
 Northern lights and White Fire OG are best for obsessive-compulsive disorder.

 THC strains are great for inducing tiredness.
 Suffering from insomnia can be cured with marijuana compounds.
 Blackberry Kush and Purple Urkle are great for assisting with insomnia.

 Strains that are good for sleep in general:

 - Tahoe OG Kush